 - Often prophets warned people to turn away from their sins and obey God. - A "prophecy" is the message that the prophet speaks.
-To "prophesy" means to speak God's messages. - Often the message of a prophecy was about something that would happen in the future. - Many prophecies in the Old Testament have already been fulfilled. - In the Bible the collection of books written by prophets are sometimes referred to as "the prophets." - For example, the phrase, "the law and the prophets" is a way of referring to all the Hebrew scriptures, which are also known as the "Old Testament." - An older term for a prophet was "seer" or "someone who sees." - Sometimes the term "seer" refers to a false prophet or to someone who practices divination.
+To "prophesy" means to speak God's messages. - Often the message of a prophecy was about something that would happen in the future. - Many prophecies in the Old Testament have already been fulfilled. - In the Bible the collection of books written by prophets are sometimes referred to as "the prophets." - For example the phrase, "the law and the prophets" is a way of referring to all the Hebrew scriptures, which are also known as the "Old Testament." - An older term for a prophet was "seer" or "someone who sees." - Sometimes the term "seer" refers to a false prophet or to someone who practices divination.

 - The term "prophet" could be translated as "God's spokesman" or "man who speaks for God" or "man who speaks God's messages." - A "seer" could be translated as, "person who sees visions" or "man who sees the future from God." - The term "prophetess" could be translated as, "spokeswoman for God" or "woman who speaks for God" or "woman who speaks God's messages." - Ways to translate "prophecy" could include, "message from God" or "prophet message." - The term "prophesy" could be translated as "speak words from God" or "tell God's message." - The figurative expression, "law and the prophets" could also be translated as, "the books of the law and of the prophets" or "everything written about God and his people, including God's laws and what his prophets preached."
-(See: Synecdoche) - When referring to a prophet (or seer) of a false god, it may be necessary to translate this as "false prophet (seer)" or "prophet (seer) of a false god" or "prophet of Baal," for example.
+(See: synecdoche) - When referring to a prophet (or seer) of a false god, it may be necessary to translate this as "false prophet (seer)" or "prophet (seer) of a false god" or "prophet of Baal," for example.

-(See also: Baal, divination, diviner, soothsaying, soothsayer, false god, foreign god, god, goddess, false prophet, fulfill, law, law of Moses, God's law, law of Yahweh, vision)
+(See also: Baal, divination, false god, false prophet, fulfill, law, vision)